General Frequently Asked Questions

-Some of the indications for colonoscopy include screening for color cancer, change of bowel habits, blood in your stool, abdominal pain, weight loss, anemia, constipation, diarrhea, family history of colon cancer, family or personal history of colon polyps, inflammatory bowel disease, and other symptoms that may be related to gastrointestinal disturbances.
+Some of the indications for colonoscopy include screening for colon cancer, change of bowel habits, blood in your stool, abdominal pain, weight loss, anemia, constipation, diarrhea, family history of colon cancer, family or personal history of colon polyps, inflammatory bowel disease, and other symptoms that may be related to gastrointestinal disturbances.

 What are the indications for an upper Endoscopy or EGD?

-Some of the indications for an upper endoscopy include anemia, abdominal pain, bloating belching, loss of appetite, weight loss, heartburn, acid reflux, difficult or painful swallowing, nausea, vomiting, and other symptoms that may be related to gastrointestinal disturbances.
+Some of the indications for an upper endoscopy include anemia, abdominal pain, bloating, belching, loss of appetite, weight loss, heartburn, acid reflux, difficult or painful swallowing, nausea, vomiting, and other symptoms that may be related to gastrointestinal disturbances.